acoustep/entrust-gui/README.md

 Starting from 0.4.0 Entrust GUI switches from ```dwightwatson/validating``` to ```esensi/model```.

-This means that hashing passwords has moved from the package to the ```User``` model.
+Hashing passwords has moved from the package to the ```User``` model.

 Update your ```User``` model to the one in the latest documentation.

 Add ```'confirmable' => false,``` to your configuration file.

-If you intend to use the confirmable option and have already published the views add the following to your ```resources/views/vendor/entrust-gui/users/partials/form.blade.php```.
+If you intend to use the confirmable option and have already published the views add the following to your ```resources/views/vendor/entrust-gui/users/partials/form.blade.php``` template

 ```
 @if(Config::get('entrust-gui.confirmable') === true)